AlfieDarko/Bank-Tech-Test/README.md

 To run each class tests individually follow 'rspec' with any of the files in the spec file folder so for eg.

 'rspec spec/balance_spec.rb' will only run the specs that test units in the balance class.

+## Thoughts
+This was an interesting project to do as I had to think a lot about encapsulation and DRY principles.
+I actively tried to keep methods very short and moved all logic to their respective classes and called them from where they were needed.

+I made small psuedo-code plans before hand but I found that the more I developed it using TDD, the more areas I recognised could be refactored.

+I considered making the DateTime format method its own class but I opted to make it a private helper method under the transaction class instead.
+I felt there where arguments for and against making it its own class but ultimately, it was a small method and I didn't feel it needed its own class

 ## Authors
 Alfie Darko